maciejodziemczyk/WishListApp/README.md

  * wish_database.py - python script for creating a new database,
  * wishlist.db - created database.

-So, it is possible to create a new database or use the one created before.
+So, it is possible to create a new database or use the one created before.<br>

+## Running the app
+The application can be runned with terminal<br>
+requirements:
+ * python 3.xx
+ * sqlite3 library installed
+ * pandas library installed
+ * ast library installed
+ * difflib library installed

+## Technologies
+ * Python
+ * SQL

+## Authors
+  * Bartłomiej Kuźma
+  * Maciej Odziemczyk

+## Notes
+Some of the proposed solutions result from course requirements